 Excited?
 Running for your life?
-Daunted by what to do with 19 girls from your daughter's new school?
+Daunted by what to do with your kids and their 2 friends at home?

 Don't worry, you've got this!

 If you're short on time just download a ready to play kit (printable).
-Otherwise, this guide has everything you need to get started and crush it.
+Otherwise, this guide has everything you need to get started and crush quarantine boredom.

 Don’t believe me?
 That’s what video games do!

 Sure, it looks like they’re shooting zombies or fighting the evil empire, but they’re also using their critical-thinking skills to devise strategies and (often) work with other players as a team.

 An escape game offers the exact same mental challenges and exciting “a-ha!” moments, but in a live setting where all the kids can participate at once.